fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 For the purpose of this proposal document we consider all of the following as documentation:

-- documentation in our code within the Fairlearn repository which is currently also hosted on readthedocs
+- documentation in our code within the Fairlearn repository
 - Jupyter notebooks
 - project website
 - blog posts

 Throughout the document we compare with the documentation of other popular projects such as

 - [scikit-learn](https://scikit-learn.org/)
 - [pandas](https://pandas.pydata.org/)